Congenital Muscle Abnormalities

-In prune-belly syndrome (see Prune-Belly Syndrome), ≥ 1 layers of the abdominal musculature are absent at birth; this often occurs with severe GU abnormalities, particularly hydronephrosis.
+In prune-belly syndrome, ≥ 1 layers of the abdominal musculature are absent at birth; this often occurs with severe genitourinary abnormalities, particularly hydronephrosis.
 Incidence is higher in males who often also have bilateral undescended testes.
 Malformations involving the feet and rectum also often coexist.
 Prognosis is guarded, even with early relief of urinary tract obstruction.

-Treatment depends on severity of the condition and can range from minimal intervention to reconstructive surgery.
+Treatment of muscle abnormalities depends on the severity of the condition and can range from minimal intervention to reconstructive surgery.